antonstrate/AntonSimonMagnusCody/README.md

 # Exam zip

 ## Contributions
-See the individual README files or `front page.pdf`
+See the individual README files or `Front page.pdf`